-We investigate a portfolio optimization problem for an agent who invests in two assets, a risk-free and a risky asset modeled by a geometric Brownian motion.
-The investor faces both fixed and proportional transaction costs and liquidity constraints.
-His objective is to maximize the expected utility from the portfolio liquidation at a terminal finite horizon.
+We consider a passive investor who divides his capital between two assets: a risk-free money market instrument and an index fund, or ETF, tracking a broad market index.
+We model the evolution of the market index by a lognormal diffusion.
+The agent faces both fixed and proportional transaction costs and solvency constraints.
+The objective is to maximize the expected utility from the portfolio liquidation at a fixed horizon but if the portfolio reaches a pre-set target value then the position in the risky asset is liquidated.
 The model is formulated as a parabolic impulse control problem and we characterize the value function as the unique constrained viscosity solution of the associated quasi-variational inequality.
-We compute numerically the optimal policy by a an iterative finite element discretization technique, presenting extended numerical results in the case of a constant relative risk aversion utility function.
-Our results show that, even with small transaction costs and distant horizons, the optimal strategy is essentially a buy-and-hold trading strategy where the agent recalibrates his portfolio very few times.
-This contrasts sharply with the continuous interventions of the Merton's model without transaction costs.
+We show the existence of an impulse policy which is arbitrarily close to the optimal one by reducing the model to a sequence of iterated optimal stopping problems.
+The value function and the quasi-optimal policy are computed numerically by an iterative finite element discretization technique.
+We present extended numerical results in the case of a CRRA utility function, showing the non-stationary shape of the optimal strategy and how it varies with respect to the model parameters.
+The numerical experiments reveal that, even with small transaction costs and distant horizons, the optimal strategy is essentially a buy-and-hold trading strategy where the agent recalibrates his portfolio very few times.

-Keywords: Portfolio Optimization, Quasi-variational Inequalities, Transaction Costs, Viscosity Solutions
+Keywords: Dynamic Trading Strategies, Passive Portfolio Management, Quasi-variational Inequalities, Solvency Constraints, Transaction Costs, Viscosity Solutions